Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Exact universal functionals

 Any one-particle basis can be used in this form of the universal functional.
-We can use this freedom to simplify the constraint on the 2RDM by working in the natural orbital (NO) basis of the requested 1RDM~\cite{PernalCioslowski2005}.
+We can use this freedom to simplify the constraint on the 2RDM by working in the natural orbital (NO) basis of the requested 1RDM~\cite{ CioslowskiPernalZiesche2002, KollmarHess2003, CioslowskiBuchowieckiZiesche2003, KollmarHess2004}, so the NOs now implicitly enter via the two-electron integrals.
 As the 1RDM is diagonal by definition, the constraint on the 2RDM reduces to

 where $n_i$ are the natural occupation numbers, i.e.\ eigenvalues of the 1RDM.